andrew-zaytsev/openvino/docs/benchmarks/performance_benchmarks_ovms.md

 ## Platform Configurations

 OpenVINO™ Model Server performance benchmark numbers are based on release 2021.4.
-Performance results are based on testing as of May 27, 2021 and may not reflect all publicly available updates.
+Performance results are based on testing as of June 17, 2021 and may not reflect all publicly available updates.

 **Platform with Intel® Xeon® Platinum 8260M**